uktrade/data-workspace-frontend/docs/data-ingestion.md

 ## Ad-hoc binary blobs

-Each users is able to upload binary blobs in an ad-hoc cases to their own private prefix in an S3 bucket, as well to any authorized team prefixes.
+Each user is able to upload binary blobs in ad-hoc cases to their own private prefix in an S3 bucket, as well to any authorized team prefixes.
 Read and write access to these prefixes is by 3 mechanisms:

 - Through a custom React-based S3 browser built into the Data Workspace Django application